 Experienced drivers often believe that they can manage distractions while driving better than novice drivers.
-But driver distraction is present among drivers of all ages and education behind how to prevent it is imperative.
-While drivers under age 20 have the highest proportion of distraction-related fatal crashes, according to the National Center for Statistics and Analysis, distracted driving dangers transcend all ages.
+But driver distraction is present among drivers of all ages.
+Education on how to prevent distracted driving is imperative.
+While drivers under age 20 have the highest proportion of distraction-related fatal crashes, according to the National Center for Statistics and Analysis (NCSA), distracted driving dangers transcend all ages.

 Of distracted driving crashes, only 9% came from people under 20 years old, according to the NCSA study.
-Adults 40 and above were responsible for 23% of distracted driving wrecks.
+Adults 40 and above were responsible for 46% of distracted driving wrecks.
 Don’t let the number of years you have behind the wheel lead you to believe that you’re immune to distraction while driving.
 Experience is no substitute for safe driving habits.
-It is important though to communicate to your young driver about the possible distractions on the road before they get their license.
+It’s important though to talk to the young drivers in your life about the possible distractions on the road before they get their license.

 Traffic engineers are employing roundabouts, red light cameras and road condition warnings to make driving safer.
-But regardless of emerging technology, policies, and processes, there is no replacement for focused, alert driving.
+But regardless of emerging technology, policies and processes, there’s no replacement for focused, alert driving.

-If you are one of the millions of Americans stuck in a daily traffic jam, follow best practices to avoid a traffic jam fender bender.
+If you find yourself stuck in a traffic jam, follow best practices to avoid a fender bender.
 And regardless of how long you’ve been driving, stay focused on safe practices like defensive driving and avoiding road rage.

 Some of the biggest dangers we face on the road come from inside the cabin of our own vehicle.
 As all roads will have hazards, all commutes will have their share of distractions.
 Although these can’t always be avoided, at least the negative effects may be reduced through careful consideration and planning.